inex/ixp-manager-docs-md/docs/features/rpki/cloudflare.md

 You now need to install the ARIN file manually:

 1. Visit https://www.arin.net/resources/rpki/tal.html
-2. Downloadi the TAL in RFC 7730 format
+2. Download the TAL in RFC 7730 format
 3. Place it in `/usr/share/octorpki/tals/arin.tal`